-19P/Borrelly is a small comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
+19P/Borrelly is a mid-sized comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
 NASA JPL has not classified 19P/Borrelly as potentially hazardous because its orbit does not bring it close to Earth.

 19P/Borrelly's orbit is 0.38 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.